CodeForAfrica/Outernet-App/INSTALL.md

 ## About Buka

 **Buka** is a modern software that helps you manage your ebook at ease.
-With a simple, clean and straight-forward user interface, **Buka** aims to gather your ebooks for a reading experience without hassles. **Buka** currently support .PDF format with configurations that helps user focus more on the content.
+With a simple, clean and straight-forward user interface, **Buka** aims to gather your esources for a reading experience without hassles. **Buka** currently support .PDF format with configurations that helps user focus more on the content.

 ## Installing